The Testing Process: Step by Step

 - When a student is given less than three (3) business days’ notice of an exam/quiz (ex. pop quizzes), the DAC will be unable to administer the exam/quiz.
 The student is still eligible to receive all accommodations.

 - The DAC understands that students may have courses where the instructor has an exam/quiz that is immediately followed by lecture.
 For example, the class may test for half of the class time and then have lecture for the other half.
 In this situation, a student with extended time would need to schedule earlier than the class so that they may receive their time and still attend the lecture.
 However, if the instructor gives the student permission, the student may schedule at a different time and simply show up for the lecture.

 - Online exams/quizzes are treated the same as on-campus exams/quizzes.
-Instructors who have any concerns regarding adjusting exam/quiz times or any other accommodations may contact the DAC or the Learning, Teaching, and Innovative Technologies Center for assistance.
+Instructors who have any concerns regarding adjusting exam/quiz times or any other accommodations may contact the DAC or the Center for Teaching & Technologies for assistance.
 Students who schedule online exams/quizzes are encouraged to schedule within business hours when possible.